-Information about Ay tomb Luxor WV 23, tours and Online Booking
+Information about Ay tomb Luxor WV 23, tours, Booking

 Ay tomb Luxor WV 23 belongs to King Ay, Tutankhamun’s successor.
 In fact, it found in the Western Valley.
 The Western Valley branches off at the entrance to the main Valley of the Kings.
 Moreover, only two completed king’s Tombs found here to date.
 The other being the tomb of Amenhotep III (WV 22).
 It recently undergoing re excavation and restoration.
 In fact, the burial place of Ay tomb Luxor discovered in 1816.
 It was by Belzoni at which time it appeared to plundered and mutilated in antiquity.
 In fact, the king’s mummy never found.
 Ay tomb Luxor is linear in plan.
 It shows more similarity to the Amarna Royal Tomb.
 Furthermore, it also does the later Theban Tombs than to previous Dynasty XVIII structures.